-At Earthly Possibilities, it is no secret that we are partial to Unilock brand pavers.
+At Earthly Possibilities, it is no secret that we are partial to our local Des Moines suppliers of Unilock Backyard Patio Pavers for our paver patios.
 Besides the fact they are well-suited for our region, which is ripe with historic homes and neighborhoods, Unilock is also just a higher quality product.

 It is highly durable and a nice benefit is the fact that Unilock pavers and block will not fade over time.
 It’s absolutely going to hold up for your patio and other hardscaped elements.
 It also has a timeless look.
 In fact, the biggest selling point for Unilock their quality.

 There’s really no question that people love Unilock.
 With a project as important as your patio, that’s exactly what we’d advise.
 Of course, in the end, the decision must be yours.
 Unilock does cost more—typically double the cost of pavers on a large job.
 On a smaller patio project, the cost may be a bit more comparable.
 However, we believe Unilock has many benefits that make it a superior product to other pavers, and therefore worth the cost.